 - Hosteria Grappolo d’Oro (Piazza della Cancelleria 80).
 Close to Campo de’ Fiori, this traditional restaurant kicks off its Christmas Eve dinner with a chickpea cream with red prawns from Sicily, squid and crunchy artichokes.
 The first courses are two, followed by a fish-based main and an artisan panettone.
 The price is 70€ per person.

 - Hosteria Grappolo d’Oro (Piazza della Cancelleria 80).
-On Christmas Day, this central restaurant propses fares like tagliolini pasta with guanciale, artichokes, and pecorino, and a main of roasted lamb with potatoes.
+On Christmas Day, this central restaurant proposes fares like tortellini in capon stock, tagliolini pasta with guanciale, artichokes, and pecorino, and a main of roasted lamb with potatoes.
 The price is set at 60€ per person.

 Try the best Christmas cakes and panettoni in Rome